Saddam Hussein: Warfare

+The blatant disregard of international law and violations of international borders were ignored.
+Instead Iraq received economic and military support from its allies, who overlooked Saddam's use of chemical warfare against the Kurds and the Iranians, in addition to Iraq's efforts to develop nuclear weapons.
 In the first days of the war, there was heavy ground fighting around strategic ports as Iraq launched an attack on Khuzestan.
 After making some initial gains, Iraq's troops began to suffer losses from human wave attacks by Iran.
+Meanwhile, Saddam's efforts to develop nuclear weapons faced a setback when Iraq's nuclear reactor was destroyed on 7 June 1981 by an Israeli air attack.
 By 1982, Iraq was on the defensive and looking for ways to end the war.
+Iraq quickly found itself bogged down in one of the longest and most destructive wars of attrition of the 20th century.